xyanz/react-intro/03-components.md

 So, JSX allows us to write code that strongly resembles HTML.
 It is eventually compiled to lightweight JavaScript objects.

+> React can be written without JSX.
+We won't be doing this, but if you want to learn more, [check out this blog post](http://jamesknelson.com/learn-raw-react-no-jsx-flux-es6-webpack/) (note: open in new tab!).

-Your `Hello` component's renders:
+Your `Hello` component renders:
 - Currently returns JSX, not HTML.
 - The JSX creates a heading with `'Hello World!'`.
 - Your component reads this and renders a "Hello World!" heading.

-> React can be written without JSX.
-We won't be doing this, but if you want to learn more, [check out this blog post](http://jamesknelson.com/learn-raw-react-no-jsx-flux-es6-webpack/) (note: open in new tab!).

 ### Challenge: Greet the day!